-- A gourmet is someone who is a connoisseur of good food and drink.
+- Someone who is a connoisseur of good food and drink.

-- Gourmet food is of the highest quality and flavor.
-It is prepared well and presented in an artful manner.
+- Food of the highest quality and flavor, prepared with precision and presented in an artful manner.

-- A gourmet store stocks and sells high-quality, unique, or hard to find ingredients needed to prepare gourmet dishes.
+- A store that stocks and sells high-quality, unique, or hard-to-find ingredients needed to prepare gourmet dishes.

-- A gourmet kitchen is well-appointed with professional-grade appliances and storage areas for specialty items and equipment.
+- A kitchen that is well-appointed with professional-grade appliances and storage areas for specialty items and equipment.

 What Is a Gourmet?

 A gourmet doesn't see food as a means to an end.
 To a gourmet, food is art.
-They are into edible luxury.
+Such a food enthusiast is into edible luxury.
 Gourmets enjoy the experience of eating, making, or displaying food.
 Some even explore the history and the anthropology of the foods they eat.
-A gourmet takes time and care in preparing food and usually eat food slowly.
-Gourmets frequent places that offer extra information about a food's origin and where ingredients are of top quality, foods are prepared from scratch, and the dishes are served in a luxurious manner.
-The person you may have called a gourmet years ago might today be called a foodie.
+A gourmet takes time and care in preparing food and usually eats food slowly.
+Gourmets frequent places that offer extra information about a food's origin, have ingredients of top quality, prepare foods from scratch, and serve dishes in a luxurious manner.
+The person you may have called a gourmet years ago might today be called a "foodie."

 What Is Gourmet Food?

 Gourmet food refers to food and drink that takes extra care to make or acquire.
-Gourmet food is often found or made only in certain locations.
-The ingredients used may be exotic and hard to find in regular grocery stores.
-They might only be available in limited amounts or rarely exported outside of their place of origin.
+Gourmet food is often found or made only in certain locations, and its ingredients may be unusual, hard to find in regular grocery stores, only be available in limited amounts, rarely exported outside of their place of origin, or available only for short times of the year.
 Some, such as truffles, must be wild harvested and can't be cultivated.
-They often are unique in flavor or texture.
+These foods often are unique in flavor or texture.